openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (3) The Wallet uses information from the Credential Offer to obtain the Credential Issuer's metadata including details about the Credential that this Credential Issuer wants to issue.
 This step is defined in (#credential-issuer-metadata).

 (4) The Wallet sends the Pre-Authorized Code obtained in step (2) in the Token Request to the Token Endpoint.
-The Wallet will send a Transaction Code provided by the User, if it was required by the Credential Issuer.
+The Wallet will send a Transaction Code provided by the End-User, if it was required by the Credential Issuer.
 This step is defined in (#token_endpoint).

 (5) This step is the same as Step 5 in the Authorization Code Flow.